wescale/hashistack/docs/source/howto/find_root_tokens.md

 # Find the root tokens

-Once you have deployed an Hashistack instance, you will find your root tokens, respectively by running:
+Once you have deployed an Hashistack instance, you will find your root tokens in these generated files:

 * `group_vars/hashistack/secrets/root_vault.yml`
 * `group_vars/hashistack/secrets/root_consul.yml`